 At Creative Centre Society, we know that our success depends on the success of our clients.
 That is why we are so proud of the journey some of our clients have undergone and the success they have achieved.
 Take a look at some of our favourite success stories below to find out where some of our clients started out and where they are today.

-I have been coming to the clubhouse since spring of 2019.
-I was a terrible mess and suicidal.
+When I started attending the clubhouse I was a terrible mess and suicidal.
 It took everything in me to enter the doors.
 Once I gathered the courage to go in, I was greeted by members and staff as if I was already a friend.
 It did not take me long to breakdown crying as I didn’t feel deserving of their kind words.
 A staff member took me to a private area where she spent time listening with compassion and helping me understand my emotions.
 She stayed with me until I felt safe.
 I left there feeling that this was a place where no judgement was cast and you were met with compassion and understanding.
 I was scared to leave my home to go anywhere.
 A staff member would contact me for a wellness check until I decided to take the WRAP (Wellness Recovery Action Plan) program which would start me off to understanding my emotions and how to overcome my negative thoughts.
 I was on the road to recovery.
 I went on to take all of the programs I was offered that would benefit me.

-Now in 2023 I’m doing great with my mental health.
+Now I’m doing great with my mental health.
 I will always be grateful for all the support and tools I got from the clubhouse.
 I’ve needed them for different hurdles in my life since.
 The programs are very helpful and beneficial for other parts of life other than mental health.

 I had the best experience in the SIL program and would highly recommend it.
 Being someone with ptsd and social anxiety, I have gained much more confidence in going out and having my independence grow.
 Oriana was truly amazing to work with, I learned so much from her, like coping skills, tips on stress management and community resources.
 The support I got was awesome and I’ve learned so much.
 I can proudly say I’m finally on the right track with my mental health journey and am forever grateful.